Deepanshu2345/project1-data_cleaning/README.md

 | Duplicate rows | 0 | 0 |
 | Invalid pricing rows | 0 | 0 |

-## Key Findings
-- The only data quality issue in this dataset was missing `CouponCode` values (~26% of rows), which represent customers who did not use a coupon rather than a data error.
-- No duplicate orders, no formatting errors in dates or text fields, and all pricing calculations were internally consistent.
-- This shows that even a "clean-looking" dataset should always be verified with explicit checks rather than assumed to be correct.

 ## Files in this Repository
 - `Online-Store-Orders.xlsx` — original raw dataset